lydiamoore35/project_4_backend/README.Backend.md

 - create seed data and seed the database
 - confirm that I had full CRUD with Postman
 - connect backend to frontend with fetch request
-- adjust for CORS so that frontend can consume the backend api
+- configure CORS so that only my frontend can consume the backend api
 - deployed on Heroku

 ### Unsolved Problems